facebookincubator/flowtorch/website/README.md

 GIT_USER=<Your GitHub username> USE_SSH=true yarn deploy
 ```

 Activity logs for all past deployments to GitHub pages can be viewed [here](https://github.com/facebookincubator/flowtorch/deployments/activity_log?environment=github-pages).
-For your convenience, there is [a script to deploy the website on Windows](https://github.com/facebookincubator/flowtorch/tree/master/deploy-website-windows.bat).